larryklingaman3/SIEM-Lab-with-Wazuh/README.md

-# SIEM-Lab-with-Wazuh
-# Vulnerability-Management-with-Nessus
-**Objective**
+# SIEM Lab with Wazuh

+## Project Overview
-- The objective of this project was to gain practical experience in Security Information and Event Management (SIEM) using Wazuh.
-By installing and configuring Wazuh along with both Windows and Linux agents, the aim was to centralize log collection and analysis, monitor security events, and generate alerts for potential security incidents.
-The project involved setting up the Wazuh manager, deploying agents, and configuring the system to enhance the security posture of the environment.
+This lab provided hands-on experience with Security Information and Event Management (SIEM) using Wazuh.
+I installed and configured the Wazuh manager and deployed both Windows and Linux agents to centralize log collection, monitor security events, and generate alerts for potential incidents.
+The environment was configured to improve overall security posture through proactive monitoring and policy enforcement.

-**Skills Learned**
+## Key Achievements

-- Installation and configuration of Wazuh SIEM.
+- Installed and configured Wazuh SIEM.
-- Deployment and configuration of Windows and Linux agents.
+- Deployed and configured Windows and Linux agents for log collection.
-- Centralized log collection and analysis.
-- Monitoring security events and generating alerts.
+- Centralized monitoring of system events and security alerts.
-- Implementation of security rules and policies.
+- Implemented security rules and policies to enhance protection.

-**Tools Used**
+- Analyzed events and responded to simulated security incidents.

+## Technical Skills Demonstrated
+- SIEM deployment and management with Wazuh.
+- Log collection and analysis across heterogeneous systems.
-- Wazuh for Security Information and Event Management.
+- Security monitoring, alerting, and incident response.
-- Windows and Linux operating systems for agent deployment.
+- Policy creation and enforcement for proactive defense.
-- VMware for hosting virtual machines.

-**Steps**
+- Virtual machine management using VMware.

+## Process Summary
-1. Installation and configuration of Wazuh.
+1. Installed and configured the Wazuh manager.
-2. Deployment and configuration of agents.
+2. Deployed Windows and Linux agents to target systems.
-3. Centralized log collection
+3. Centralized log collection from all agents.
-4. Monitoring and alerts configuration
+4. Configured monitoring rules and alerting policies.
-5. Implementation of security policies
+5. Implemented security policies and best practices.
-6. Analysis and response
+6. Analyzed logs and responded to simulated incidents.

+## Outcome
+This project strengthened my ability to deploy and manage a SIEM solution, collect and analyze logs from multiple OS platforms, and implement proactive monitoring to improve security visibility and response.

 _Ref 1_:Wazuh Dashboard
 ![wazuh8p](https://github.com/larryklingaman3/SIEM-Lab-with-Wazuh/assets/157419336/0047019c-4027-4206-94af-c0f24261d356)